Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Background

-\textbf{[B] Model Layer.} The model layer is essential for the core development, optimization, and deployment of LLMs, providing the necessary tools and frameworks to enhance model performance.
-Frameworks like Hugging Face’s Transformers~\cite{transformers} facilitate the implementation and fine-tuning of pre-trained models.
+\textbf{Model Layer.} The model layer involves the development, optimization, and deployment of LLMs.
+Frameworks like Hugging Face’s \texttt{transformers}~\cite{transformers} facilitate the implementation and fine-tuning of pre-trained models.
 Supporting techniques such as model quantization and model merging help optimize the model’s size and computational efficiency.
-LLM operations (LLMOps), such as lunary~\cite{lunary}, are also integrated into this layer, enabling continuous monitoring and refinement of the model's performance throughout its lifecycle, from the initial development phase to deployment.
+LLM operations (LLMOps), such as lunary~\cite{lunary}, are also integrated into this layer, enabling continuous monitoring of the model's performance throughout its lifecycle.
 Once the model is prepared, it is served and utilized through model serving and inference processes.
-Frameworks such as Triton Inference Server~\cite{triton-inference-server} or Ollama~\cite{ollama} provide the necessary infrastructure to deploy models into production environments, enabling real-time predictions via API endpoints.
-The inference process then utilizes these models to generate outputs for various tasks, such as text generation or question answering, based on user queries or system requests.
+Frameworks such as \texttt{vllm}~\cite{vllm} or \texttt{Ollama}~\cite{ollama} provide the necessary infrastructure to deploy models, enabling real-time inference via API endpoints.